 - C.3.8.1.8.1 The Contractor shall develop and implement a Preventive Maintenance Program to preserve the condition of the Facility's systems and equipment, avoid long-term damage and unnecessary costs.
 The Contractor shall maintain all equipment and systems at acceptable levels of operating efficiency to ensure that the Facility is operated in an efficient manner.
 The Contractor shall ensure the maintenance schedule continues from the existing maintenance schedule so as not to create gaps in performance of maintenance.
-The Contractor shall maintain all equipment listed in the contract in accordance with one or both of the following methods: - a.
+Wherein applicable, the Contractor will collaboratively work with DGS on data-driven predicative maintenance strategies.
+The Contractor shall maintain all equipment listed in the contract in a manner which extends the equipment life and in accordance with one or both of the following methods: - a.
 Manufacturer's recommendations - b.
-PM guides developed by the Contractor (which shall be submitted to and approved by the COTR) - C.3.8.1.8.2 In addition to the above methods, the Contractor's PM program shall also include: periodic inspection; testing; cleaning; lubrication; adjustment; filter cleaning and replacement; and furnishing the necessary parts and labor to accomplish repairs to keep the equipment and systems in an acceptable level of operating condition. - C.3.8.1.8.3 The Contractor shall include PM guides, frequencies and schedule, and any Predictive Maintenance methodologies in the BOP (C.3.8.1.5).
-Also as a part of the BOP (C.3.8.1.5), the Contractor shall indicate the frequency the PM will be performed and shall provide a description of the work to be done for each maintenance item identified. - C.3.8.1.8.4 The Contractor shall indicate explicitly in cases where the Contractor proposes to deviate from industry best practices, standards, and frequencies.
+PM guides developed by the Contractor (which shall be submitted to and approved by the COTR) - C.3.8.1.8.2 In addition to the above methods, the Contractor's PM program shall also include: periodic inspection; testing; cleaning; lubrication; adjustment; filter cleaning; indoor air quality maintenance of air handling equipment.
+The contractor will furnish all the necessary parts and labor to accomplish repairs to keep the equipment and systems in an acceptable level of operating condition. - C.3.8.1.8.3 The Contractor shall include PM guides, frequencies and schedule, and any Predictive Maintenance methodologies in the BOP (C.3.8.1.5).
+Also as a part of the BOP (C.3.8.1.5), the Contractor shall indicate the frequency the PM will be performed and shall provide a description of the work to be done for each maintenance item identified.

+- C.3.8.1.8.4 The Contractor shall indicate explicitly in cases where the Contractor proposes to deviate from industry best practices, standards, and frequencies.
 In cases where the Contractor proposes an alternative frequency or guide, the Contractor shall clearly identify and explain this alternative.
 The COTR will approve the technical rationale of any alternative prior to it becoming effective.
 The COTR has full authority to accept or reject any alternative and to direct the Contractor to follow industry best practices, standards, and frequencies or the procedures listed in the equipment O&M documentation.
 The Contractor shall ensure that all Predictive Maintenance descriptions, if applicable, describe method of base-lining equipment performance, data to be measured, frequency and methods of measurement, and methods of determining when maintenance or repair is necessary. - C.3.8.1.8.5 The Contractor shall propose Preventive or Predictive Maintenance standards and schedules for all equipment when any of the following factors apply: - a.
 The equipment normally requires periodic replacement of consumable components; - b.
-Normally requires periodic or occasional cleaning:
+Normally requires periodic or occasional cleaning; - c.

-- c.
 Has moving parts; - d.
 Is prone to failure of major components before overall obsolescence of the system which it serves; - e.
 Is of a type itemized in the Public Buildings Maintenance Guides and Time Standards ("PBS standards") (Applicable Document #28); or NETA Maintenance Testing Specifications (Applicable Document #20); and/or - f.
 Requires Preventive or Predictive Maintenance in accordance with any other provision of this Contract.